tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> It's not a request.
 It's a suggestion, you don't have to be here.
 <Student> I suggest that you pay.
 <JuniorDev> I don't have to, because there are billions of people doing it for free.
+<Princess> I'm unsatisfied.
+<JuniorDev> I don't give a fuck about you, your highness.
+I'm not going to pay so you can suck it.